mbglab/BdTRNiMod/README.md

 - TRN.csv:  The draft TRN of _B. diazoefficiens_ USDA110 was constructed based on the RegPrecise database and our manually collected data from the literature.
 3. processed_data
 - A.csv: Condition-specific activities for each iModulon.
-- curated_matadata.csv:  Experimental metadata with reference condition and project ID.
+- curated_metadata.csv:  Experimental metadata with reference condition and project ID.
 - functional_enrichments.csv: Functional annotations on iModulons.
 - gene_info.csv: Descriptive characteristics of genes, including location, operon, and COG group.
 - M.csv: Gene coefficients for each iModulon.